Hell-Bent for Election: Analysis

 Hell-Bent for Election is a far more literal film than later UPA productions such as Gerald McBoing Boing and the Mr. Magoo shorts.
 Nevertheless, its strong symbolism, non-literal design styles, and unusual camera angles made the short stand out among its peers.

 The film was sponsored by United Auto Workers, and features a song, "We're Going to Win the War", written by Earl Robinson and E.Y.
 Harburg, the latter famous for writing the lyrics for The Wizard of Oz.
 Hell-Bent for Election was UPA's first major success, and paved the way for its later achievements, including nine nominations and three wins for the Academy Awards Best Animated Short Film.

 The short focuses on contrasting attitudes toward World War II, with the contest between the "Win the War Special" (representing Roosevelt) and the "Defeatist Ltd" (representing Dewey).
 The argument between Joe and The Wrecker refers to the War and attitudes toward it.
 Joe argues that "we" [Americans] are out to win the war, while The Wrecker snarls that this is Roosevelt's war.
 As he says that, the Wrecker transforms into a caricature of Adolf Hitler.
-Joe's dream features a billboard depicting Adolf Hitler, Benito Mussolini, and a Japanese caricature.
-Joe's awakening results in him sending the munitions-laden Special on its run toward victory.
+After a psychedelic dream sequence, Joe's awakening results in him sending the munitions-laden Special on its run toward victory.
+On the road to Washington, which characterizes the hope for a peaceful post-WW2 world, a billboard depicting Adolf Hitler, Benito Mussolini, and a caricature of Hideki Tojo is featured.
 The "Post War Observation Car" displays veterans' benefits and full employment as post-war goals.